-The Greening the Gateway Cities Program - we abbreviate it to GGCP, is a community forestry program that aims to reduce household heating and cooling bills by planting free shade trees at qualifying homes and businesses in McKnight, Old Hill, and parts of Upper Hill have been selected to begin the Springfield branch of the program.
+The Greening the Gateway Cities Program - abbreviated GGCP, is a community forestry program that aims to reduce household heating and cooling bills by planting free shade trees at qualifying homes and businesses in McKnight, Old Hill, and parts of Upper Hill have been selected to begin the Springfield branch of the program.
 This state program is funded by the MA Department of Energy Resources (DOER) and administered by the Executive Office of Energy and Environmental Affairs (EEA).

 The Springfield division was introduced in early 2018 and aims to plant 2,400 trees over the course of 3 years with 80% of these trees planted on private property.
-We chose McKnight, Old Hill, and Upper Hill because they have some of the lowest tree canopy cover in the City – 11.4%, 15.9%, and 12% respectively.
+McKnight, Old Hill, and Upper Hill were chosen because they have some of the lowest tree canopy cover in the City – 11.4%, 15.9%, and 12% respectively.
 A healthy urban forest improves the quality of the water we drink, the air we breathe, the stability of our neighborhoods, and our sense of community.

 Our planting seasons are:

 Spring - April 1st to June 30th

 Please, take a look at our links on the right for more information or click here to request a free tree.

 If you have had any trees planted by GGC Springfield, please take a few moments to complete our post-planting survey.
 This survey will help us continue to improve our process and collect relevant data for future studies.
 Your feedback is very important to us!